ibm-cloud-docs/account/iam-login_fedid.md

 As a federated user that uses a corporate or enterprise single sign-on ID, you can log in to {{site.data.keyword.Bluemix}} from the console by using a federated ID and password.
 You can also log in from the command-line interface (CLI) by using a one-time passcode or an API key.
 {: shortdesc}

-By using federated IDs, you don't need to set up new login credentials specific to {{site.data.keyword.cloud_notm}}, for example by using IBMid.
+By using federated IDs, you don't need to set up new login credentials specific to {{site.data.keyword.cloud_notm}}, for example, by using IBMid.
 Instead, users in your organization can easily log in to {{site.data.keyword.cloud_notm}} with their organization credentials through your identity provider.

 When a user logs in, the user gets an IAM token, which is a temporary credential that expires after 1 hour.
 After that time, the token must be refreshed to secure the connection and to continue accessing account resources to which they are assigned access.
-For more information about using federated IDs, see [Setting up your IBM Cloud account](/docs/account?topic=account-account-getting-started).
+For more information about using federated IDs, see [Setting up your {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started).

 ## Using the console to log in
 {: #login_console}
 {: ui}

-If you need to create an account, go to the [registration page](https://cloud.ibm.com/registration).
-{: note}

 Use the following steps to log in to the {{site.data.keyword.cloud_notm}} console: